getpawprint/slate/source/includes/_admin_v2.md

 (none)
 ```

 Updates an intake form.
-Only the admin, review notes or status can be updated.
-Setting the status to `complete` will cause the
-Pawprint Summary to be automatically generated and the URL stored in `intake.link`.
+Only the admin, review notes, empty reason or status can be updated.
+Setting the status to `complete` will cause the Pawprint Summary to be automatically generated and the URL stored in `intake.link`.

 ### HTTP Request
 `PUT /admin/v2/intake/:intake_id`